 Master of Science (M.S.) in Genetic Counseling / Master of Public Health (M.P.H.)

-The program is available through the Genetic Counseling Program (GCP), Department of Human Genetics (DHG) in the Medical School, and the Department of Health Behavior and Health Education (HBHE) in the School of Public Health (SPH).
+The program is available through the Genetic Counseling Program (GCP), Department of Human Genetics (DHG) in the Medical School, and the Department of Health Behavior and Health Education (HBHE) or Health Management and Policy in the School of Public Health (SPH).
 The University of Michigan School of Public Health is currently ranked 5th in the country by U.S. News and World Report.

 Timeline for application (with admission for the Fall term):

-- Admission to the MPH is available through SOPHAS, with a deadline of December 1, 2019.
-Check the HBHE application deadline for more details.
+- Admission to the MPH is available through SOPHAS.
+Check the School of Public Health website for additional details.

-Financial Plan: At present, many students in HBHE-SPH receive financial support in the form of quarter, half and full scholarships, and students in GCP-DHG receive limited financial support (including health care/dental coverage for all students and selected tuition stipends).
-These forms of support will also be available to M.S. - M.P.H. students.
+At present, students in the GCP-DHG receive limited financial support (including health care/dental coverage for all students and selected tuition stipends), and many students in HBHE-SPH receive financial support in the form of quarter, half and full scholarships.
+These forms of support will also be available to MS-MPH students.